Clutch (eggs): Size

 In birds, ornithologist David Lack carried out much research into regulation of clutch size.
 In species with altricial young, he proposed that optimal clutch size was determined by the number of young a parent could feed until fledgling.
 In precocial birds, Lack determined that clutch size was determined by the nutrients available to egg-laying females.
-An experimental study in Black Brent Geese (Black Brant), which rarely lay more than five eggs, found that the probability of an egg successfully leading to a fledged gosling declined from 0.81 for two-egg clutches to 0.50 for seven-egg clutches, whilst the nesting period increased with the increasing number of eggs laid.
-This suggests that there is no benefit for female Black Brant to lay more than five eggs.
+An experimental study in brant geese (Branta bernicla), which rarely lay more than five eggs, found that the probability of an egg successfully leading to a fledged gosling declined from 0.81 for two-egg clutches to 0.50 for seven-egg clutches, whilst the nesting period increased with the increasing number of eggs laid.
+This suggests that there is no benefit for female brant geese to lay more than five eggs.